Mulligan Funding, LLC logo

 What distinguishes Mulligan Funding from automated lending platforms is its use of human underwriters rather than algorithm-driven decisions.
 Every application is reviewed by a person, which the company says allows for more nuanced credit decisions.
 The minimum credit score requirement is 625 FICO, though the company states credit score is not the primary qualifying factor.
 Businesses must have at least six months of operating history and minimum annual revenue of $750,000, making this a product for established, profitable businesses rather than startups or micro-enterprises.

 Mulligan Funding originates loans through FinWise Bank, a Utah-chartered FDIC-insured institution.
 This means the actual lending relationship is with FinWise, not Mulligan directly.
-There are no restrictions on how loan proceeds can be used, giving borrowers full flexibility.
-Same-day funding is available for approved applications, and there is a maximum of one daily debit loan outstanding at any time.
+There are no restrictions on how loan proceeds can be used, giving borrowers full flexibility. provider-stated funding timing is available for approved applications, and there is a maximum of one daily debit loan outstanding at any time.

 The company maintains an A+ rating with the Better Business Bureau and a 4.9 out of 5.0 rating on Trustpilot, indicating strong customer satisfaction.
 For businesses that meet the $750K revenue threshold and need significant working capital quickly with personal service, Mulligan Funding offers a compelling alternative to automated online lenders.

 For business owners exploring financing options, the landscape includes several distinct products.
 Small business loans provide lump-sum working capital with fixed repayment terms, while a business line of credit offers flexible revolving access to funds as needed.
 SBA loans through government-backed programs offer the lowest rates but require longer approval timelines.
-For businesses with outstanding invoices, invoice factoring converts receivables into immediate cash flow.
+For businesses with outstanding invoices, invoice factoring converts receivables into short-term cash access flow.
 Equipment financing allows companies to acquire machinery and technology with the equipment itself as collateral.
-A merchant cash advance provides fast business funding by purchasing a share of future sales, though typically at higher effective costs.
+A merchant cash advance provides business-funding profile details by purchasing a share of future sales, though typically at higher effective costs.
 Startups and newer businesses may find working capital loan options through alternative lenders with lower qualification requirements than traditional banks.

 Services & Features